wiremoons/wiremoons.github.io/_posts/2020-05-16-Nim-on-a-Raspberry-Pi.md

 This language has the best of everything in my view, and allows me to quickly build my ideas and projects, using a language that is very similar to Python.
-The compiled output ends up being performant, easy to maintain, run across all major operating systems and different CPU architectures, plus the compiled program results in a small mostly static binary.
-Nim is language you encourage your friends to use, while you keep it secret from your enemies!
+The compiled output ends up being very performant, and the source code is easy to maintain, mainly due to its simplicity and clean presentation.
+Should you write a program you want to use beyond a Raspberry Pi, Nim supports all major operating systems and different CPU architectures, plus the compiled program results in a small mostly static binary.

+Nim is certainly a language you should encourage your friends to use!

 ### Why Nim on a Raspberry Pi?

 The Raspberry Pi 4B, is a Single Board Computer (SBC) with a four core 1.5Ghz ARM processor, and a choice of 2Gb or 4Gb of RAM.
-It has a collection of interfaces and ports including WiFi, Bluetooth, USB3 and Gbit Ethernet.
-It is therefore a reasonable machine, but is not in the category of a speedy well equipped desktop.
+It has a collection of interfaces and ports including WiFi, Bluetooth, USB2, USB3 and Gbit Ethernet.
+It is therefore certainly a reasonable machine, can be used as a desktop, but is not in the category of a speedy well equipped desktop.
 But that's not the point.

 To get the best out of the computer, having fast, compiled, binary programs is going to provide the most efficiency.
-It will offer a better use of the computers resources, than using an interpreted language such as Python, Node.js, etc. Choosing a language that also compiles to small binary files sizes is better too, so unlike Go for example, which produces quite large compiled binaries in comparison to Nim, C++, etc.
+This approach will offer a better use of the computers resources, especially when compared generally to using an interpreted language such as Python, Node.js, etc.

+Choosing a language that also compiles to small binary files sizes is better too, so unlike Go (Golang) for example, which produces quite large compiled binaries in comparison to Nim.
+When the SDCard based storage is slow (compared to a SSD) loading smaller programs into memory when they run will be beneficial too!

 Java (and similar such as Clojure, Scala, Kotlin, etc) are nice languages, but while the Java Virtual Machine (JVM) is very fast once running, it does have a load or start up time delay &mdash; which if you are programming system tools and utilities is not helpful.
 Java can also consume quite a bit of a computers memory, which can sometimes be an issue in a resource constrained computer.

-Of course Rust and C++ are efficient and fast &mdash; but personally I find them more complex and consequently have they have slower development time than Nim for example.
+Of course Rust and C++ are efficient and fast &mdash; but personally I find them more complex and consequently they may have slower development times than Nim for example.

+When computing and development is a hobby, having a language such as Nim that offers quick, clean and performant results, it is always nice bonus!

 Nim offers the best of lot of areas of consideration.
 Anyone who currently uses Python (that is popular on a Raspberry Pi already), may enjoy switching to